I Am

 Your doctor will guide you through these last weeks, but it is good to plan ahead before that day comes.
 Here are some tips:

-Possible Tests during Pregnancy
+Possible Tests During Pregnancy

 • Blood type and antibody screen